-- Building permits and development Single-family residential construction increased.
-Commercial construction also picked up in the City. - Unemployment Rate Wharton County has maintained an unemployment rate of 4.6%, which is 0.4% below the national average of 5.0%. - Sales tax revenues The sales tax is the largest revenue source for the City's General Fund, accounting for approximately 42% of General Fund revenues.
+- Building permits and development Single family residential construction increased, commercial construction also picked up. - Unemployment rate Wharton County has maintained an unemployment rate of 4.4%, which is nearly equal to the national and state unemployment rates. - Sales tax revenues The sales tax is the largest revenue source for the City's General Fund, accounting for nearly half of General Fund revenues.
 This is one reason why a fiscally conservative approach is taken to estimate future sales tax revenues.
-Sales tax revenues are projected to remain stable from the FY16 year-end estimate. - Total utility revenues Utility revenues continue to increase from year to year.
-Changes in revenues have been affected by rate changes, and weather conditions.
+Sales tax revenues are projected to increase slightly from the FY17 year-end estimate. - Total utility revenues Utility revenues continue to increase from year to year.
+Changes in revenues have been affected by rate changes and weather conditions.
+There are no proposed rate increases for FY18.
 Economic and fiscal indicators demonstrate that the local economy has shown moderate and sustained growth.